Linguistics (LING) Courses

 LING 321 Morphology And Syntax (3) Introduction to grammatical analysis and theory; practical experience in solving problems in morphology and syntax, using data drawn from a wide variety of languages.
 Pre: LING 102 or instructor's consent.
 (Same as ANTH 321 and ENG 321)

-LING 324 Modern English Grammar (3) The fundamentals of English morphology and syntax, conventions of written and spoken English, and sociolinguistic aspects of major English registers and dialects.
-Pre: ENG/ESL 100, LING 102 or LING 221, or instructor's consent.
+LING 324 Modern English Grammar & Usage (3) The fundamentals of English grammar and syntax, conventions of written and spoken English, and rhetorical choices at the sentence level.
+Pre: C or better in ENG 100, ENG 100T, ESL 100, ESL 100T or instructor's consent.
 (Same as ENG 324)

 LING 331 Lang in Culture & Society (3) An examination of the articulation of language in social and cultural context, including topics relevant to sociolinguistics and ethnolinguistics.
 Pre: ANTH/LING 221 or LING 102 or instructor's consent.
 (Same as ANTH 331)